jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 common interests or values, is in many ways what sharing is about.
 ```
 **Give more to the commons than you take**
 Conventional wisdom in the marketplace dic-
 tates that people should try to extract as much
 money as possible from resources.
 This is es-
 sentially what defines so much of the so-called
 sharing economy.
-In an article on the _Harvard
+In an article on the _Harvard_
-Business Review_ website called “The Sharing
+_Business Review_ website called “The Sharing
 Economy Isn’t about Sharing at All,” authors
 Giana Eckhardt and Fleura Bardhi explained
 how the anonymous market-driven trans-
 actions in most sharing-economy businesses
-are purely about monetizing access.^63 As Lisa
+are purely about monetizing access.[^63] As Lisa
-Gansky put it in her book _The Mesh_ , the prima-
+Gansky put it in her book _The Mesh_, the prima-
 ry strategy of the sharing economy is to sell the
 same product multiple times, by selling access
-rather than ownership.^64 That is not sharing.
+rather than ownership.[^64] That is not sharing.
 Sharing requires adding as much or more
 value to the ecosystem than you take.
 You
 can’t simply treat open content as a free pool